DipsanaRoy/cyber-security-pec-cs702e/previous-year-questions.md

 ### Q5.
 Why is DNS susceptible to poisoning?

+---

-**Answer:** DNS is susceptible to poisoning primarily because **its original design prioritized speed and efficiency over security**.
+DNS is susceptible to poisoning primarily because **its original design prioritized speed and efficiency over security**.
 It was built on a foundation of *trust* and does not inherently verify the authenticity of the responses it receives.

 **Key reasons for its susceptibility:**

 1. **Lack of Authentication:** The traditional DNS protocol (UDP) does not verify the source of a DNS response.
 If a response matches the port number and query ID of a request, the DNS resolver often accepts it as legitimate, allowing attackers to "guess" these values and inject fake responses.

 2. **Caching:** The whole purpose of DNS is to cache responses to make the internet faster.
 A successful poisoning attack corrupts this cache, and the false information (e.g., a wrong IP address for a bank's website) is then served to all users until the cache expires, which could be hours or days.

 3. **UDP Protocol:** DNS primarily uses connectionless UDP, which is stateless.
 This makes it easy for attackers to send spoofed responses without going through a formal connection handshake.

 4. **Recursive Queries:** DNS resolvers that perform recursive lookups (asking multiple other servers on behalf of a client) are especially vulnerable, as they are constantly sending out queries that can be targeted.

 **The modern solution to this is DNSSEC (Domain Name System Security Extensions), which adds cryptographic signing to DNS records to verify their authenticity and integrity.**